 Kiva is a non-profit organization with a mission to connect people through lending to alleviate poverty.
 Leveraging the Internet and a worldwide network of microfinance institutions, Kiva lets individuals lend as little as $25 to help create opportunity around the world.
 Isn’t it the perfect match for OneStepCheckout whose mission is also to leverage the Internet to allow online stores to increase their conversion rate and maximize profits?

 It totally makes sense and that’s why even in its early days, our company started giving back.
 We created our Kiva lenders account in December 2009 and to date we have given out 230 loans.
+Check here to see where we’re up to now!

 In fact, Kiva makes sense for the whole eCommerce community and has been embraced by the Magento ecosystem.
 The members of the Magento Kiva Lending Team feel the same deep motivation around “to stimulating entrepreneurship and commerce in developing countries”, “enabling others’ success”, “encouraging global economy” or “giving a head start to those less fortunate than us”.
 Alan Kent, VP of Architecture at Magento Commerce is fully supporting this initiative and encouraging individuals in our industry to join the team.